 The environment is precious, resources are scarce, and we are compelled to sustain this beautiful planet for future generations.
-Bitcoin’s detractors single out bitcoin mining as regressive and environmentally damaging, … More SMM: (ed.11) The ESG Solution
+Bitcoin’s detractors single out bitcoin mining as regressive and environmentally damaging, which catches the eyes of the increasingly powerful ESG and green movements.
+But this approach reveals a gross misunderstanding of the technology.
+This month’s article … More SMM: (ed.11) The ESG Solution

 This article originally appeared in Bitcoin Magazine.
 Skeptics often argue that governments will ban Bitcoin when it becomes too important and threatens national sovereignty.
-At least these critics understand Bitcoin’s … More SSM: (ed.10) Worried about a ban?
+At least these critics understand Bitcoin’s importance and the power that state currency monopolies exert over us.
+What they fail to understand is the power of distributed open-source technologies and the … More SSM: (ed.10) Worried about a ban?
 Then you need bitcoin more than you think

 Today, bitcoin is idiosyncratic to traditional financial markets.
 Unlike bonds, equity and property, bitcoin’s returns are uncorrelated with economic growth, inflation, or risk premia.
-Bitcoin is related to these variables … More SMM: (ed.9) When bitcoin is fundamental & legacy markets are idiosyncratic
+Bitcoin is related to these variables insofar as unsound money makes sound money more attractive, but no observable correlation exists.
+As a result, it can be tricky to position bitcoin in … More SMM: (ed.9) When bitcoin is fundamental & legacy markets are idiosyncratic

-In January 2020 an internet chat group took down a Wall Street hedge and got one back for the little guy in a classic Robinhood story – or so you’re … More SMM: (ed.
+In January 2020 an internet chat group took down a Wall Street hedge and got one back for the little guy in a classic Robinhood story – or so you’re led to believe… While there’s a tinge of truth here, a reverse Robinhood story is on-going and unsound money is at the centre.
+[Reading time: … More SMM: (ed.
 7) When will this Game of reverse Robinhood Stop?